WXNU

 WXNU (106.5 FM) is a radio station licensed to St. Anne, Illinois, and serving Kankakee County, and Iroquois County in Illinois, and Newton County in Indiana.
 The station first started its broadcasts in 2006.
-WXNU has a country music format and is owned by STARadio.
+WXNU has a country music format and is owned by Shaw Media.

 Hosts include Bill Yohnka, weekdays 6 am-9 am, Kendra, weekdays 10 am-2 pm, and Scott Hardy, weekdays 4 pm-6 pm.

 Other programming includes Country Countdown USA with Lon Helton.
 Each week, a charted country star joins Helton to count down the week’s Top 30.
 It airs on WXNU on Sundays from 8am-11am.

 During the high school football and basketball season, the station broadcasts the game of the week with Game Night.

 WXNU is the most listened to radio station in Kankakee County.